ckan/ckan/doc/extensions.rst

 Extensions
 ==========

-CKAN can be customised with 'extensions'.
-These are a simple way to extend core CKAN functionality.
-Extensions allow you to customise CKAN for your own requirements, without interfering with the basic CKAN system.
+CKAN extensions are a powerful way to extend and customize core CKAN functionality, without modifying or interfering with CKAN core itself.

 Core Extensions
 ---------------